D. Bartholomew G. Kreiner D.D.S.

 Buccal: The tooth surface that is next to the cheek.
-Usually only posterior teeth touch the check, so dentists usually use the term “buccal” when talking about back teeth.
+Usually, only posterior teeth touch the cheek, so dentists usually use the term “buccal” when talking about back teeth.

 Canine Tooth: The second tooth from the big front tooth, commonly called the eye tooth or cuspid.

 Cap: Another term for crown.
 Usually referring to a crown for a front tooth.